North Korea warns of 'merciless strike' ahead of US-South Korea drills

 Pyongyang also declared that its army can target the United States anytime, and neither Guam, Hawaii nor the US mainland can "dodge the merciless strike."

-The messages in Rodong Sinmun, the official government newspaper, come a day before the US starts the Ulchi Freedom Guardian military exercises with South Korea on Monday.
+The messages in Rodong Sinmun, the official government newspaper, come a day before the US starts the Ulchi Freedom Guardian military exercises with South Korea.

-Tensions between the two nations have grown in recent weeks, forcing China to step in and urge restraint.
+Tensions between the US and North Korea have grown in recent weeks.

 Just last week, Pyongyang said it had finalized a plan to fire four missiles toward the US territory of Guam.
 State media reported that leader Kim Jong Un would assess the US' next move before giving launch orders.

+Kim would "watch a little more the foolish and stupid conduct of the Yankees," a North Korean statement said last week.

+But US military and Trump administration officials said the 10-day military exercises set to begin Monday, would go ahead as scheduled.

-"The Trump group's declaration of the reckless nuclear war exercises against the DPRK ... is a reckless behavior driving the situation into the uncontrollable phase of a nuclear war," the paper said, using the acronym for Democratic People's Republic of Korea, the nation's official name.
+"The Trump group's declaration of the reckless nuclear war exercises against the DPRK ... is a reckless behavior driving the situation into the uncontrollable phase of a nuclear war," Rodong Sinmun said, using the acronym for Democratic People's Republic of Korea, the nation's official name.

 It described North Korea as the "strongest possessor" of intercontinental ballistic missiles capable of striking the US mainland from anywhere.